bmurrtech/0-100-days-cloud-engineer/README.md

   - Click on "Image" from the selection menu in Docker, and paste the line into the "Hub Page" box.
 Hit "Add" and wait for the next popup screen.
   - Next choose the appropriate tag for your CPU architecture (select "latest" if you are using any of the + models of the Synology NAS or you have a x86 CPU.
 Note: the Raspberry Pi is arm64 architecture and will require a different, compt. tag.)
   - Double-click the image to start the image install
   - Name the Container & decide if you want to give the Container root permissions to your Synology NAS OS.
-If not, uncheck the "Execute container with high priviledge."
+If not, uncheck the "Execute container with high privilege."
-  - Check "Enable resouce limitation" to set a limit to the PC resources.
+  - Check "Enable resource limitation" to set a limit to the PC resources.
   - Choose whether or not you want to be able to edit ports or not (if not, select the "Use the same network as Docker Host" bubble)
   - Click on "Advance Settings" and configure add a "GUID" line and a "PUID" line, also enter 1000 for both values.
 These numbers can be found at the [Docker Hub for NextCloud](https://hub.docker.com/r/linuxserver/nextcloud).
 Click "Save."
   - Hit Next to move to port settings (if you enabled it earlier).
 Here you can set up a Reverse Proxy or just enter an arbitrary number for the ports.
 Hit next again.
   - Now you must create two folder paths for NextCloud to function.
 One for `/data` and one for `/config`.
-The folder system can be formated as follows: docker > NextCloud > data and docker > NextCloud > config.
+The folder system can be formatted as follows: docker > NextCloud > data and docker > NextCloud > config.
   - Once you have created the parent and child/subfolders, you can now map the NextCloud paths to these two folders.
 Enter `/data/` in the "data" folder box, and enter `/config` in the "config" folder box (see screenshot for example). <br> ![alt_text](./images/nextcloud_paths.jpg)

 - **Access the Terminal of the OS in the Docker Container**